 Salesforce itself recommends developing a framework of key performance indicators (KPIs) using input of all key stakeholders.
 These should be based on maximum business benefit and goals.

 Three key areas of user adoption you can measure are:

 - Usage.
 This can include login rates, as well as the creation of new contacts, opportunities, and cases.

 - Data quality.
 Look at critical fields and ensure users are filling them out correctly.
 Otherwise, your data could be a mess, and fewer users may be willing to adopt the system to its fullest.
 Examples of baseline metrics are opportunities with close dates, prospect accounts missing employee number, and accounts missing a rating field.

 - Business performance.
 This makes sure users are using Salesforce in a way that actually drives business effectiveness.
 Don’t just measure number of calls — look at the types of calls and the level at which they close the deal.
 Example baseline metrics around business performance include pipeline by owner or owner role, monthly sales trends, and deal type by owners winning/losing.

-Monitoring tools can help amplify some of the CRM’s most powerful benefits.
-Organizations have used insights from cloud application security platforms to learn:
+Monitoring tools can help amplify some of Salesforce’s most powerful benefits.
+By mining the audit logs provided by Salesforce Shield’s Event Monitoring, organizations have used insights from cloud application security platforms to learn:

-- Effectiveness of Knowledge Base.
+- Effectiveness of knowledge base.
 Creating an effective knowledge base takes time.
-With proactive monitoring solutions, you can can gain insights into which knowledge base articles are most useful to your team, clients, partners, and service agents.
+With proactive monitoring solutions, you can gain insights into which knowledge base articles are most useful to your team, clients, partners, and service agents.